 I have over 20 years of teaching experience.
 I am very comfortable using online tools for tuition and assisting students to use them in collaboration with me so that remote sessions are productive, personal and interactive.

 I have assisted many students in achieving the grades and confidence necessary for admission to study medicine at University and also have particular focus on supporting students at times of transition where knowledge gaps may occur and confidence falter - e.g. moving from primary to secondary levels, S3 to N5, N5/GCSE to Higher/A-level and AH.
 Also TMUA, particularly for Scottish students following Higher.

 During my PhD I taught in undergraduate chemistry labs and was a mathematics tutor for first year engineering and science students at Edinburgh University and I have continued to support students entering University or College education where they need a boost in their mathematics skills especially as they interface with the sciences.

 I have experience in coaching statistics at advanced higher and for university students of Sciences and Social Sciences, this is frequently an area where it can be helpful for students to have assistance where they may have little previous background and need statistics skills for data analysis of various types.

-I find the coaching and mentoring aspects of tuition and the ability to address individual's concerns in detail, more satisfying than classroom teaching and so now focus on providing one to one tuition at both school and undergraduate level.
+I find the coaching and mentoring aspects of tuition and the ability to address individual's concerns in detail, more satisfying than classroom teaching and so now focus entirely on providing one to one tuition at both school and undergraduate levels.

 A positive relationship between tutor and tutee is essential for effective learning, so building a respectful and trusting dynamic is the basis of my work.
 I always seek to focus on improving and deepening understanding with an approach that reduces anxiety and builds confidence and motivation.